 Capital Impact also requested that D3 identify individual multifamily properties in Greater Downtown for a study about displacement risk.
 This effort also yielded programmatic recommendations formulated to minimize displacement of low- and moderate-income households due to both market pressures and building renovations.

 Using these studies and additional research to inform their strategy, Capital Impact invested over $70 million in 2015 and 2016 in neighborhood projects that support inclusive revitalization in Detroit.
 D3’s work in support of Capital Impact has benefited their efforts other important ways during this time:

-- The data supplied in baseline tables and other analyses formed the cornerstone of Capital Impact’s 2015 Towards Inclusive Growth in Detroit policy brief and allows Capital Impact and others to evaluate the impact of its investments against a comprehensive, measurable baseline.
+- The data supplied in baseline tables and other analyses formed the cornerstone of Capital Impact’s 2015 Towards Inclusive Growth in Detroit policy brief with development scenarios and allows Capital Impact and others to evaluate the impact of its investments against a comprehensive, measurable baseline.

 - Capital Impact employed findings from D3’s 2015 baseline research in its successful application for a $4.8 million Capital Magnet Fund grant from the US Department of Treasury to support mixed-income housing development and economic investment in targeted Detroit neighborhoods.